NanoScaleDesign/OrdinaryDifferentialEquations/README.md

 The students learn by utilising freely-available online content to work through challenges contained in a PDF file.
 The intention is to take the students from "beginner" to "experienced" by working through the challenges in sequence.

-The PDF can be downloaded [here](https://raw.githubusercontent.com/NanoScaleDesign/OrdinaryDifferentialEquations/master/ode.pdf).
+The latest version of the PDF can be downloaded [here](https://raw.githubusercontent.com/NanoScaleDesign/OrdinaryDifferentialEquations/master/ode.pdf).

+The course is still being developed and is work-in-progress.
 Suggestions and corrections are very welcome.
 Content is licensed with creative-commons *CC BY-NC 4.0*.

 The course website can be found at: http://www.jamescannon.net/teaching/ordinary-differential-equations/